Anna Hantz Marconi: Personal life

 Marconi and her husband Geno Marconi live in Stratham, New Hampshire.

 Criminal indictment

 On October 16, 2024, the New Hampshire Attorney General announced that Justice Marconi had been indicted by the Merrimack County Grand Jury for two felonies and five misdemeanors relating to her attempts to interfere with a criminal investigation into her husband, Geno Marconi.
+A year later all charges were dropped and she pleaded no-contest to a single misdemeanor of criminal solicitation.
+In November 2025 she announced that she would no longer hear cases prior to her retirement in February 2026.